Connie Hadlock (ID) Violin

 ) which provides musicians for special events.
 Ms. Baker is committed to creating an environment of learning excellence for all string students.
 ASSI is a critical part of this environment, and she is most grateful for those who support it, from students and their parents, parent & teacher volunteers, ASSI sponsors, and our fabulous faculty!

-Molly Goforth is an active chamber and orchestral musician, performing in over 50 events annually.
-Ms. Goforth is the principal cellist of the Baton Rouge Symphony, cello faculty at the University of Louisiana at Lafayette and at McNeese State University, and is a frequent performer of chamber music with her faculty colleagues at UL-Lafayette and the Baton Rouge-based group Magnolia Strings.
-She has worked as a recording artist for various groups, including Bonsoir Catin and Marc Broussard, both Grammy nominated.
-Ms. Goforth also maintains an active private studio in addition to teaching high school string orchestra at O. Comeaux High School.
+Molly Goforth is an active chamber and orchestral musician based in Lafayette, Louisiana.
+Ms. Goforth is the principal cellist of the Baton Rouge Symphony, a member of the Acadiana Symphony, cello faculty at the University of Louisiana at Lafayette and at McNeese State University, and is a frequent performer of chamber music with her faculty colleagues at ULL and the Baton Rouge-based group Magnolia Strings.
+Ms. Goforth also maintains an active private studio.
 Her private students are regularly accepted into the Louisiana All-State Orchestra, the LPSS Gifted & Talented program, participate in the Acadiana Symphony Youth Orchestra, UL-Lafayette Orchestra, and are employed by various churches and other organizations as gigging musicians.
+Ms. Goforth has a Master of Music degree in cello performance from DePaul University in Chicago, a BM from the University of Louisville, and has received Suzuki Teacher Training through Cello Book 5.
+Ms. Goforth has studied privately with Stephen Balderston, Alan Harris, Darrett Adkins, Craig Hultgren, Alice Ann O’Neill and Paul York.